blanfried/Osows/content/english/planpolicy.md

 ---

 #### 11. Money Back Guarantee
-If your new Osows Website is not to your liking, you may receive full money back within the first three months of your initial purchase.
+If your new Osows Website is not to your liking, you may receive a full refund if requested within the first three months of your initial purchase.

-This is to ensure your comfort is guaranteed and that we do the best job possible.
+This is to ensure your comfort and that we do the best job possible.

-If a refund is requested, your website will taken offline and saved for 60 days.
+If a refund is requested, your website will taken offline immediately and saved for 60 days.